PouyaPouryaie/angular-course/Angular Train - Doc.md

 ## Install and using bootstrap
 1. install on local project: `npm install bootstrap@5.3`
 2. import in the project in root/styles.css file: `@import "~bootstrap/dist/css/bootstrap.min.css"`

+## Component
+- each component only can bind to one module